HPC Systems Administrator/Programmer IV, IT-Research Cyberinfrastructure

 - Performs miscellaneous job-related duties as assigned.

-- Bachelor's degree and four years of related High Performance Computing experience and/or equivalent combination of education, certification, and experience.
+- Bachelor's degree and four years of related HPC experience and/or equivalent combination of education, certification, and experience.

-- Proficiency with system administration, system and network security, development tools and methodology, and system management.
+- Proficiency with Linux/Unix system administration, system and network security, development tools and methodology, and system management.

 - In-depth knowledge of one or more operating systems, common networking equipment, and major network protocols, and multiple technologies.

-- Ability to plan, design, develop, implement, test, and modify complex systems, subsystems, applications, hardware configurations, and customizations, and external application interfaces to meet specified needs.
+- Ability to plan, design, develop, implement, test, and modify complex systems.

 - Analytical, evaluative, and objective critical thinking skills.